-Outside of work this Winter, she is training to become an adaptive snow board instructor and is so pumped to help all kids enjoy the mountain!
+Outside of work this Winter, she will be volunteering with VASS (Vancouver adaptive snowsports) and helping kids with ASD and cognitive impairments learn to snowboard!
 Maria continues to take courses and education to ensure she has the skills required to treat the many conditions experienced by children of all age.Since moving to here she has been enjoying everything Canada has to offer; hiking; camping; yoga; snowboarding and rock climbing.

 - Dynamic Core for Kids: A systems approach anchored in a neuromuscular model of Core recruitment

 - Mulligan Concept Level 1: Mobilization with movement is a manual therapy approach specializing in the care of patient with musculoskeletal pain.

 - Contemporary NDT Treatment of the Baby and Young Child (0-3 years old): Assessment and treatment from birth to 3 years old with known or suspected neuromotor impairments.